Table of Contents

 Sample size is just one of the indicators of how consistent the market data is.
 Two benchmarks may have the same number of employee records, but if one is distributed tightly around the median and the other is widely distributed from the median, they may have different consistency labels.
 Please see the support article above for additional detail.

-Why does a calculated benchmark have low consistency?
+Why does a calculated benchmark have "Limited Consistency"?
 Does this mean Pave isn’t confident in it’s calculation?

 Consistency labels are intended to give customers context into the underlying data and how much variation there is in pay for that benchmark.
 When there is high variation in how the market compensates a given role, the consistency level of the benchmark will be lower in order to provide customers with that context.
 This is true regardless of whether the benchmark is raw or calculated.